Hazard limps off for Real Madrid with ankle injury against PSG | Goal.com

 It was a frustrating end to a strong performance for Hazard, who played a major role in the build-up to Madrid's opener, which was scored by Karim Benzema in the 17th minute.

-Madrid appeared to seal the points in the 79th minute when Benzema netted his second, but Kylian Mbappe and Pablo Sarabia scored in the 81st and 83rd minutes to earn PSG a share of the spoils in a 2-2 result.
+Madrid appeared to seal the points in the 79th minute when Benzema netted his second, but Kylian Mbappe and Pablo Sarabia scored in the 81st and 83rd minutes respectively to earn PSG a share of the spoils in a 2-2 draw.

 The Blancos did, however, qualify for the Champions League knockout phase prior to Tuesday's match after Galatasaray and Club Brugge played out a 1-1 draw.